About the project

 Why HealthArchive.ca exists

 This project grew out of concern that critical public health information can quietly change or disappear online.
-The goal is to create an independent, transparent record of what was published, when.
+The goal is to create an independent, transparent, citable record of what was published and when.

 Motivation